tklusz/SimpleDailyWallpaper/README.md

  - Most Ubuntu derivatives (such as Linux Mint)
  - Manjaro GNOME

-If you would like to use this script, but find that it isn't compatible weith your system, please provide an alternative command you use to change your wallpaper on this issue: [#4](https://github.com/tklusz/Simple-Daily-Wallpaper/issues/4)
+If you would like to use this script, but find that it isn't compatible with your system, please provide an alternative command you use to change your wallpaper on this issue: [#4](https://github.com/tklusz/Simple-Daily-Wallpaper/issues/4)

 ### Modification
 The Python script is well commented and easily editable.
 For example, if you want to change the Wallpaper directory to a different one, only 1 line needs to be changed.